elm-fluent/elm-fluent/docs/overview.rst

    notifications-title = Notifications

-   notifications-intro = You have unread notifications
+   notifications-intro = Hello { $username }, you have unread notifications

 You compile this to Elm files using ``ftl2elm``.
 (Normally the generated